Cray-HPE/docs-csm/upgrade/Stage_1.md

 >**Storage node image upgrade troubleshooting**
 >
 > - The best troubleshooting tool for this stage is the Argo UI.
 Information about accessing this UI and about using Argo Workflows is above.
-> - If the upgrade is 'waiting for ceph HEALTH_OK', the output from commands `ceph -s` and `ceph health detail` should provide information.
+> - If the upgrade is `waiting for ceph HEALTH_OK`, the output from commands `ceph -s` and `ceph health detail` should provide information.
-> - If a crash has occurred, [dumping the ceph crash data](../operations/utility_storage/Dump_Ceph_Crash_Data.md) will return Ceph to healthy state and allow the upgrade to continue.
+> - If a crash has occurred, [dumping the `ceph` crash data](../operations/utility_storage/Dump_Ceph_Crash_Data.md) will return Ceph to healthy state and allow the upgrade to continue.
 >   The crash should be evaluated to determine if there is an issue that should be addressed.
-> - If the following error occurs during the `check-ceph-ro-key` phase, "Can't open input file /etc/ceph/ceph.client.ro.keyring: [Errno 2] No such file or directory: '/etc/ceph/ceph.client.ro.keyring'",
+> - If the following error occurs during the `check-ceph-ro-key` phase, `Can't open input file /etc/ceph/ceph.client.ro.keyring: [Errno 2] No such file or directory: '/etc/ceph/ceph.client.ro.keyring'`,
 >then export the keyring in a separate terminal.
 The workflow will continue on its own.
 >
 >   (`ncn-m001#`) Export keyring.